maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 #### Async-await

-Promise.all() method to run promises in parallel. if ay of the promise passed to all() method rejects then it won't execute other promises further.
+Promise.all() method to run promises in parallel. if any of the promises passed to all() method rejects then it won't execute other promises further.

 ```js
 // Running Promises in Parallel